selenide/selenide/documentation.md

 Brillian software <span class="green">does not <em>need</em></span> documentation.

 ## Simplicity
-Selenide is so simple that you don't need to read tons of documentation.
+We are proud to claim that Selenide is so simple that you don't need to read tons of documentation.

 The whole work with Selenide consists of three simple things: